-Throughout the most famous and often infamous of his various high-profile careers, Arnold Schwarzenegger’s thespian credentials (or lack thereof) have consistently been a subject of great debate.
-Though his most recent big-screen bicep flexing outings have oozed a somewhat novel charm born out of late 80’s, early 90’s nostalgia as opposed to the raw unashamed machismo which flourished during the same eras, he is still responsible for some of not only cinema’s, but pop-culture’s most recognisable moments and chopper-centric one-liners.
-For those uncertain or simply unaware of the Austrian Oak’s finest filmic performance, they need look no further than his first: 1977’s bodybuilding docudrama-come-mockumentary, Pumping Iron.
+Arnold Schwarzenegger’s thespian credentials (or lack thereof) have consistently been a subject of great debate throughout his acting career.
+Though his recent big-screen bicep flexing outings have oozed a somewhat novel charm born out of late 80s, early 90s nostalgia, he is still responsible for some of pop-culture’s most iconic moments and one-liners.
+For those unfamiliar with one of the Austrian Oak’s finest filmic performance, discover the 1977 bodybuilding docudrama-come-mockumentary, Pumping Iron via Netflix.

 Arnie situated himself as the muscular core around which the finely spun yarn of a plot revolved with great ease.
 He comfortably displayed himself as a loveable but ultimately ruthless and egotistical villain of the piece – employing a litany of underhand techniques and tactics to psyche out his fellow competitors competing for the title of 1975 Mr Olympia (Bodybuilding’s richest and most prestigious prize).

 No individual felt the playful wrath of the then five-time Mr Olympia more so than the young up-and-comer – and television’s future Incredible Hulk – Lou Ferrigno.
 Partially deaf and struggling to establish himself from beneath the pressures of his overbearing father, Ferrigno’s freakish muscularity and genetic makeup situated the young ‘kid’ from Brooklyn as a genuine contender for Arnold’s cherished crown – a fact which didn’t go unnoticed by the wily ten-year veteran of the bodybuilding scene.